natural/zukai/README.md

 Note that the object is not put to the bucket after relating it to another object, you have to do that manually.

+Also note that the `target` objecct doesn't have to be a model instance.
+Any object with `key` and `bucket` attributes will work.

 ###### `object.walk([options], [callback])`